7 Systems of Linear Equations

 (1) \iff (13): Since (A^T)^{-1} = (A^{-1})^T, invertibility of A is equivalent to invertibility of A^T.

 This theorem unifies the geometric perspective (kernel, image, basis), the algebraic perspective (linear independence, span), and the computational perspective (pivots, row equivalence, matrix invertibility).
-It is central to the theory, albiet somewhat obvious.
+This is an important theorem in introductory linear algebra, albeit somewhat obvious if one has understood the ideas up to this point.

 7.13 Closing Remarks